Feryel-Ben-Rhaiem/DMML-2022-Zurich/README.md

 Finally, we applied **BERT multilingual model**, which gave us the best results in accuracy of the predictions. <br>

 ### Tokenization
 [Tokenization](https://github.com/kk7nc/Text_Classification/blob/master/README.rst#tokenization) is the process of breaking down a stream of text into words, phrases, symbols, or any other meaningful elements called tokens.
 The main goal of this step is to extract individual words in a sentence.

-### Stop-words
-A [stop word](https://www.geeksforgeeks.org/removing-stop-words-nltk-python/) is a commonly used word (such as “le”, “une”, “de”, “la”) that a search engine has been programmed to ignore, both when indexing entries for searching and when retrieving them as the result of a search query.
+In the first 4 models, we vectorized our text using TfidfVectorizer().

 ### Logistic Regression
 [Logistic regression](https://www.javatpoint.com/logistic-regression-in-machine-learning) is one of the most popular Machine Learning algorithms, which comes under the Supervised Learning technique.
 It is used for predicting the categorical dependent variable using a given set of independent variables.